flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 monotonically increasing identifier `originEventId`.
 How to generate these ids is a big subject in itself, I'll talk about it more later in the article.

+Events must contain all the necessary data for us to later be able to reconstruct the object.
+They also can contain additional info.
+For example for audit purposes each event might have a `userId` and a `timestamp` set.

 Because `originEventId` is monotonically increasing, we can sort events before reducing if our reducer is order-dependant: